Radioisotopes in Industry

 Used to predict the behaviour of heavy metal components in effluents from mining waste water.

 Used in light sensors in cameras and plasma display, also electronic discharge prevention and in electron capture detectors for thickness gauges.
+Also for long-life beta-voltaic batteries.
+Made from Ni-62 by neutron capture.

 Used in gamma radiography and non-destructive testing.